kshankar/academic-shankar/content/project/nahrimenvirosense/index.md

 ---

-This NAHRIM funded-project aims to investigate, design, develop and deploy an environmental monitoring system focusing on water quality for NAHRIM.
-This project brings in the expertise of several departments/faculties within USM.
+This NAHRIM funded-project aims to investigate, design, develop and deploy an environmental monitoring system focusing on water/soil/air quality for NAHRIM.
+This project brings in the expertise of several departments/faculties within
+  USM.

 Project Duration: **01/05/2020-28/02/2021**